cjratcliff/ml-compiled/docs/ranking.rst

 LambdaRank
 -----------

 Builds upon RankNet.
-Uses the loss function:
+The loss is a function of the labeled relevance :math:`y` and the score :math:`s`:

 .. math::